Borchevkin/drv_ads1263/README.md

 ## Embedding information

-For worrk with this driver you should finish followning steps:
+For work with this driver you should finish followning steps:

 1. Clone this repository